Sliding Doors

-Sliding Doors is a 1998 romantic comedy-drama film written and directed by Peter Howitt and starring Gwyneth Paltrow while also featuring John Hannah, John Lynch, and Jeanne Tripplehorn.
+Sliding Doors is a 1998 romantic comedy-drama film written and directed by Peter Howitt.
+It stars Gwyneth Paltrow and features John Hannah, John Lynch, and Jeanne Tripplehorn.
 The film alternates between two storylines, showing two paths the central character's life could take depending on whether she catches a train.
 It has drawn numerous comparisons to Polish director Krzysztof Kieślowski's 1987 film Blind Chance, the outcome of which also hinges on whether the protagonist catches a train.

 Plot

-Helen Quilley gets fired from her public relations job.
+Helen Quilley gets fired from her public relations (PR) job.
 As she leaves the office building, she drops an earring in the lift, and a man picks it up for her.
-She rushes for her train on the London Underground but misses it as the train doors are closed; but the film then rewinds, and the scene is replayed, except that now she manages to board the train.
-The film continues, alternating between the two storylines in which different events ensue (but with occasional intersections of the two).
+She rushes for her train on the London Underground but misses it as the train doors are closed, but the film then rewinds, and the scene is replayed except that now she manages to board the train.
+The film continues, alternating between the two storylines in which different events ensue.

-In the storyline in which she boards the train, Helen sits alongside James (the man in the lift) on the Underground, and they strike up a conversation.
+In the storyline in which she boards the train, Helen sits beside James, who had picked up her earring in the lift, on the Underground, and they strike up a conversation that cheers her up.
 She gets home to catch her boyfriend, Gerry, in bed with his American ex-girlfriend, Lydia.
-Helen leaves him and moves in with her friend Anna, and, at Anna's suggestion, she changes her hairstyle to make a fresh start.
+Helen leaves him and moves in with her friend Anna.
+At Anna's suggestion, Helen changes her hairstyle to make a fresh start.